4 Healthy Home Design Planning Tips for Asthma and Allergy Sufferers

-Low or zero VOC building products, paints, and interior decor elements are not not “standard” nor mainstream.
+Low or zero VOC building products, paints, and interior decor elements are not “standard” nor mainstream.

-It is important to understand this because when it comes time to design your home, and get estimates from builders, they may be quoting you for products and processes that are mainsteam.
-It is important to talk to your potential builder and architect, if you are working with one, to explain your intentions to use low voc products, and help them understand why it is important to you.
+It is important to understand this because when it comes time to design your home and get estimates from builders, they may be quoting you for products and processes that are mainstream.
+It is important to talk to your potential builder and architect, if you are working with one, to explain your intentions to use low VOC products, and help them understand why it is important to you.